 Auckland straddles the Auckland volcanic field, which has produced about 90 volcanic eruptions from 50 volcanoes in the last 90,000 years, and sits between the Waitakere and Hunua ranges, on and around an isthmus, less than two kilometres wide at its narrowest point.
 Maori settled the area, valued for its fertile soil, easy access to the sea for transport and its rich food supply and later, the easily defended volcanic cones, around 1350.

-Trams and railway lines shaped Auckland's rapid expansion in the early first half of the 20th century, but soon the dominance of the motor vehicle emerged and continues to this day.
+After the signing of the Treaty of Waitangi in February 1840 the new Governor of New Zealand, William Hobson, chose the area as his new capital though that role passed to Wellington in 1865.
+Trams and railway lines shaped Auckland's rapid expansion in the early 20th century but soon the dominance of the motor vehicle emerged and continues to this day.
 Arterial roads and motorways have become both defining and geographically dividing features of the urban landscape.
-The Auckland urban area with a population of 1,413,700 (31 percent of New Zealand’s total,) is the largest in the country.
+The Auckland urban area with a population of nearly 1 500 000 (a third of New Zealand’s total) is the largest in the country.

 Choice of activities